FAQs

 What do the voluntary caretakers do?

-The two caretakers open and close the cemetery, mow, weed eat, remove limbs and fallen trees, set small headstones, run security, sell plots, help with plot location and genealogy, repair and maintain the caretakers lodge, protect and maintain original interment logs from 1898.
+In short, they do everything.
+They open and close the cemetery, mow, weed eat, remove limbs and fallen trees, set small headstones, run security, sell plots, help with plot location and genealogy, repair and maintain the 1901 Caretakers Lodge (you can help here), protect and maintain original interment logs from 1898.
 They also created this website, the Adopt-A -Grave program, all social media and contact platforms.
 They find ways to bring more people into the cemetery through community events and family involvement.

 When is the mowing season?